kedify/cli/docs/apply-recommendation.md

 The immediate follow-up should be:

 - replace the hardcoded Deployment-only target check with a supported workload-kind list or switch-based dispatcher
-- keep the same targeting model of kind, name, namespace, and container
+- keep the same targeting model of kind, name, namespace, and optional container filter
 - extend Helm render verification and values mapping logic to these additional workload kinds one by one
 - continue to fail with a structured `unsupported` result for kinds that are not yet implemented